katherine kerr of the Hermitage, her site

 The Banco was established with the aim of providing funding for those Companie members who needed equipment, and to cover any production expenses so that no-one was out of pocket.
 The more intangible result was that people got more experience and learned more about their particular area of brewage.
 The Adventurers must have enjoyed it first time round, as a couple asked me after Faire whether the Banco was going to operate again, and said they had new ideas for brewing; others have since asked to join in.
 Wine and lager, mead and cider are all popular, but most popular of all in the second year was the non-alcoholic ginger beer and short mead, which was good to see.

 The first year, we ended up with around 250 litres gifted to the event, ranging from non-alcoholic Short Mead to Elderberry Wine, Cider from the Highlands to a limited amount of Lindisfarne Bonfire Beer courtesy of an Ordo Cygni brewer.
 I made up special labels for all the different brews and a summary sheet for the punters.
-We didn't use most of the labels as it was easier to simply stand the bottles on their individual descriptive sheets than label them individually.
-The Adventurers were also given a certificate of membership to show them as people of Good Standing.
-In the second year, we had about the same volume, but involving 15 different brews as Companie members experimented.
-In future, I'll be limiting the amount of any one brew, to cut down the volume, but keep the non-alcoholic offerings at a significant proportion.
+We didn't use most of the labels as it was easier to simply stand the bottles on their individual descriptive sheets than label them individually, so that's been the practice since.

 We were careful to stress that the potables had been gifted to all attending the event; it was not necessary to have any holding in the Banco to benefit, so there was no question of us selling the brews, but just giving them away.
-Having an active Asset Manager and the output stacked in a Mong tent meant we could control supply in terms of checking appropriate age and physical status so as to act as responsible hosts (in any event, neither has presented any problem).
+Having an active Asset Manager and the output stacked in a separate tent meant we could control supply in terms of checking appropriate age and physical status so as to act as responsible hosts (in any event, neither has presented any problem).
 I had the occasional volunteer help out with pourage and they were given a special Banco badge in thanks, as were any event heralds who announced Banco news during the day's rounds.
 It was very sweet to see how much this small touch pleased those involved.

 Two members of the Potable Companie wanted to supplement their brewed offerings and so, in AS46, we had two types of handmade sausages (smoked andouille and jagerwurst) and beef jerky, courtesy of Lord Thorald and Lord Timothy respectively.
 The good Ladies Bethany Hayward and Isabel Winter were kind enough to run classes on bread-making and cheese-making first thing on Monday, with the results turning up at the Roister Revel, so a yummy time was had by all, with all materials funded by the Banco.
+Since then we've had a variety of offerings to accompany the potables and help make it a special evening.

 In the initial offering, one Padrone told me afterwards that he'd had no idea that the Banco was funding the Potable Adventurers' Companie -- had he realised that, he said, he would have bought two Padroneships.
 I was delighted, as the idea was to keep the two organisations at arms' length, but also to give a more period means of playing and gain a greater understanding, whether about period brewing or banking.
 This seems to be a pretty good way to meet the letter of the law, provide a safe environment and give people a means to learn.